 As usual, my apologies to anyone I've misrepresented.
 IBAC has long days and lots of short talks (often 15 minutes), so it can all be a bit of a whirlwind!
 Also of course this is just a terribly partial list.

-A postscript, for joining-the-dots purposes: I'll link back to my previous blog about IBAC 2015 in Murnau, Germany.
+(PS: from the archives, here's my previous blog about IBAC 2015 in Murnau, Germany.)